SimonChenboYi/CV/README.md

 #### Communication

  At Makers I pair programmed daily and lead the stand up meeting in my group projects.
-I am flexible and able to modify my process to align with the team ([Feedbacks from Paring Partners and Project Teams](https://github.com/SimonChenboYi/CV/blob/master/Feedback.md)).
+I am flexible and able to modify my process to align with the team (Link:[Feedbacks from Paring Partners and Project Teams](https://github.com/SimonChenboYi/CV/blob/master/Feedback.md)).
 As a former project manager, I worked closed to the technical teams and had opportunity to enrich my experiences on liaison with clients and sub-contractors in SMT.
 At CUDL, I improved my skills on communication with internal teams and stakeholders.
 The conference manager at Sidney Sussex college used 'efficient' to describe my communication with her.

 #### Fast Learning
  I can pickup new concepts and skills quickly through self-learning.
 I have learnt C# and ruby in about 6 weeks before joining Makers.
 At Makers, I was able to learn javascript and jasmine in one week and converted my learning to minimum viable product by TDD.
 Similarly, I made an AirBnB clone using node.js, express.js, Sequelize and Nightwatch.js with no prior experience in a week.
 Beside programming, I demonstrated my learning skills by quickly picking up concept on mechanical engineering in automotive industry and in turn lead on technical translation.
 During the PhD research, I was able to gain solid understanding on physical fundamentals of microwave heating quickly with no previous knowledge and built my multidisciplinary research.